 Survived the shooting down of his fully laden four engine Stirling bomber crashing into a French hillside.
 He then spent eight weeks on the run, bicycling his way across occupied France, eventually taking shelter with a farming family, before his betrayal and capture.

 His bold and hair raising attempt to steal a German aircraft led to a Court Martial for “attempted sabotage of the Third Reich” and a 2 year civil sentence.
 A subsequent semi successful classic escape by cutting through the wire helped him narrowly avoid a sentence to Buchenwald, when one of their escape party made it to freedom in Switzerland and brought their case to the attention of the Red Cross.

-To top all that off, he then participated in the infamous forced “Death March” across the winter snows of Europe via the harsh Northern route.
+To top all that off, he then participated in the infamous forced “Long March” across the winter snows of Europe via the harsh Northern route.
 His party covered 1,200 klms, often sleeping in the snow, with little or no food.
 He was finally liberated by the 2nd US Armoured Division “Hell on Wheels.”

 The book gives you unique insights into what it was really like flying Night Missions with Bomber Command and the idiosyncrasies of flying the world’s largest heavy bomber at the time, the famous Short Stirling.